dssg/jakarta_smart_city_traffic_safety_public/README.md

 The labeled information is now ready for validation!

+#### Validating the model

+After the pipeline has been run with some parameters, many plots useful for model validation can be generated by running

+`python src/main/precision_recall.py`

+The plots will be placed in the folder `conf>dirs>pr_curves` in the config files.
+The script will generate plots for each separate video chunk, aggregate videos from the same camera (all, all day videos, and all night videos), then all day and all night videos, and finally all videos together.

+You can also change which models will be tested by changing the `conf>validation>model_numbers` list in the config files.
+Other parameters that should be changed as the models are further examined are:
+* The IOU threshold above which two boxes will be matched (`conf>validation>iou_threshold`),
+* How much of the top of the image that will be disregarded when validating (`conf>validation>disregard_region`),
+* What is the minimum motion detected for angle comparison (`conf>validation>minimum_motion`).

+#### Finding events of interest

+After running the pipeline on some videos, you might want to find when specific types of events happen in the footage, such as when cars are found coming the wrong way down a specific stretch of road.
+This can be done either using the results of the semantic segmentation or by defining the regions of interest by hand.
+An example of how to find such events can be found in [`resources/find_events.ipynb`](https://github.com/dssg/jakarta_smart_city_traffic_safety/blob/master/resources/find_events.ipynb).

 ## Pipeline Functionality

 The pipeline contains several worker processes that perform the various tasks needed to analyze raw videos.
 In this section, we list the workers that are built into the pipeline, and describe their functionality.
 This list of modules is not exhaustive, and users can easily plug in new workers as necessary.
 These workers are listed in workers_list.py.
 Currently, the workers include the following: